viticano/Skater/README.rst

 pip
 ~~~~~~~~~~~~~~~~

-[Note on whether we distribute sources/binaries]
+TODO: Add a note on whether we distribute sources/binaries

 When using pip, to ensure your system is not modified by an installation, it
 is recommended that you use a virtual environment (virtualenv, conda environment).

 ::

     pip install -U Skater